Everything you need to know

-Maine summers are warm and inviting, with daytime temperatures peaking at about 85°f/29°c and evening temperatures cooling to a comfortable 60°f/16°c.
-Maine is usually spared the sometimes oppressive heat and humidity that affects communities south of us in the summer.
+Maine summers are warm and inviting, with daytime temperatures peaking at about 85°F/29°C and evening temperatures cooling to a comfortable 65°F/18°C. Maine is usually spared the sometimes oppressive heat and humidity that affects communities south of us in the summer.

-While insects such as black flies are a problem for those of us here in Maine’s early springtime, by the time your child arrives at camp the black flies have gone for the season.
-Mosquitoes can be a minor nuisance, but nothing that a little bug-spray can’t cure.
+While insects such as black flies are a problem for those of us here in Maine’s early springtime, by the time you arrive at camp the black flies have gone for the season.
+Mosquitoes can be a minor nuisance, but nothing that a little bug-spray can’t cure!

 Salmon Lake, on which Modin is located, is the jewel of the beautiful Belgrade Lakes chain in Central Maine, some 70 miles north of Portland, Maine.
-More than two miles long, Salmon Lake offers a crystal clear, sand bottom, spring fed lake, with water temperatures averaging about 75°-80°f/24°-26°c.
-Calm and sheltered, our lake is ideal for swimming and boating without the perils that larger lakes can present; yet, with the other Belgrade Lakes, it affords access to continuous waterways for exploring.
+More than two miles long, Salmon Lake offers a crystal clear, sand bottom, spring fed lake, with water temperatures averaging about 75°-80°F/24°-26°C. -80°F/24°-26°C.

 Camp Modin employs full-time nurses who live at camp and who take responsibility for dealing with the day-to-day infirmary issues.
-We have physicians who remain on-call throughout the summer and who come out to the camp on an as-needed basis.
-In case of emergency, two major hospitals are located within 8 miles of camp.
+We have physicians/nurse practitioner who remain on-call throughout the summer and who come out to the camp on a daily basis.
+In case of emergency, two major hospitals are located within 10 miles of camp.

 Because so many Modin campers return year after year, Modin has only a limited number of openings in any given season; with siblings enrolling and new families being referred to us by current Modin families, available camper spaces at Camp Modin fill up quickly.
 Only a signed enrollment form and deposit will hold a child’s space at camp for the following summer.
 If your family intends to send a child to Modin next summer, do let us know as soon as your decision is final so that a place in the bunk, if available, can be assigned.